rfxdevelopment/rfx_antibj/README.md

-# rfx_antibj
+# T5_antibj
 AntiBJ, a project created to prevent people from abusing BunnyJumps on your FiveM server.

-ANTI BUNNY JUMP FiveM Script By RFX Dev
+ANTI BUNNY JUMP FiveM Script By Takes Five Interactive

 Quick Setup

 1. Download The File
 2. Paste it in your resources folder
 3. OPTIONAL - Edit "NumberJump"
-4. ensure "rfx_antibj" on your server.cfg
+4. ensure "T5_antibj" on your server.cfg

 Copyright © All rights reserved.